yacc/in-game-assets/README.md

 ```
 test test test test test test test test test test test junk
 ```
-When don, run the server.
+When done, run the server.
 Now, you have a local blockchain ready for the job.

 ### 4 - Tasks
 To compile the smart contracts